sukhdeepg/Team-Discuss/README.md

 - To learn fundamentals of Django web framework.
     * To understand the search functionality.
-    * Implementing basics off Django REST Framework.
+    * Created URLs using the Django REST framework to get an individual group or all groups as per user’s request.
     * To understand how the message system works in a group.

 - Understanding working of a public interaction platform.